OpenWIS/openwis/openwis-database/README.md

 #OpenWis Database
 This project builds the openwis database code
-(That is all of the tables with an openwis_prefix which make up part of the overall schema used within the openwis Application)
+(That is all of the tables with an **openwis_** prefix which make up part of the overall schema used within the openwis Application)

-OpenWis Schema Install
+##OpenWis Schema Install

 * **schema.ddl** is the script used to install the openwis schema
 * **purge.sql** is the script used to install the openwis blaclkist function and trigger

+# Additional Schema Creation

 ## PostGis Schema Install
 postgis is installed using three scripts in the contrib folder of the postgres install